oxidecomputer/quartz/README.md

 ```

 # Build system help
+In the long-term, we're migrating to buck2 as out build system but until we have
+reached parity, we are supporting designs that started using cobble still with
+cobble and new design flows using buck2.

+## Cobble-based builds
+Currently the cobble build chain supports BSV designs and RDL generate
+targetting the yosys toolchain.

+If you're looking for getting started with a cobble-based build see
+[instructions](COBALT_README.md) as well as some further tips
-At the root of the Quartz directory, the BUILD.vars file controls machine-specific paths.
+[here](hdl/projects/gimlet/sequencer/README.md) At the root of the Quartz
+directory, the BUILD.vars file controls machine-specific paths.
+It is
-It is recommended that you copy the BUILD.vars.example and adapt for your system paths.
+recommended that you copy the BUILD.vars.example and adapt for your system
-Typically this involves adjusting the [bluespec] [yosys] [nextpnr] sections to point to the tooling in your environment.
+paths.
+Typically this involves adjusting the [bluespec] [yosys] [nextpnr]
+sections to point to the tooling in your environment.

-## Adding new source files
+### Adding new source files
-In each folder that is scanned, there is a BUILD file that includes the information for cobble to determine build targets
+In each folder that is scanned, there is a BUILD file that includes the
-and a complete dependency tree.
-In general, bluespec files get added as individual bluespec libraries, bluespec simulation targets get added
+information for cobble to determine build targets and a complete dependency
+tree.
+In general, bluespec files get added as individual bluespec libraries,
-as a bluespec_sim target, and bluesim_binary target.
+bluespec simulation targets get added as a bluespec_sim target, and
+bluesim_binary target.

-For top-level designs that would synthesize to an FPGA, a bluespec_verilog target, a yosys_design target and a nextpnr target are needed to
+For top-level designs that would synthesize to an FPGA, a bluespec_verilog
+target, a yosys_design target and a nextpnr target are needed to properly
-properly generate bitstreams.
+generate bitstreams.

-## Adding new hardware targets
+### Adding new hardware targets
-To add support for a totally new chip design, a new "environment" in cobble parlance has to be created.
-This is done up at the root of the
+To add support for a totally new chip design, a new "environment" in cobble
+parlance has to be created.
+This is done up at the root of the quartz repo in
-quartz repo in the BUILD.conf file.
+the BUILD.conf file.

+## buck2 builds
+This area is under active development, currently supporting VHDL and RDL flows
+into VUnit simulations.
+FPGA toolchain support, and BSV support needs to be
+fleshed out.

+The docker image does not currently contain buck2 executables.

+For information on building `BUCK` files see [here](BUCK_RULES.md)

+### Prerequisites
+- You need a copy of buck2 built locally.
+[Instructions](https://buck2.build/docs/getting_started/)
+- You'll need python3/pip installed and accessible on your path.
+We have python 3.10
+working in linux, and python 3.12 working in windows.
+Python 3.9 did not work in
+windows at least, we have no other data points on other python versions.
+- You'll need to install required python packages `pip install -r tools/requirements.txt`
+- You'll need to have GHDL installed and on your path (in linux this comes with
+the oss-cad-suite, but oss-cad-suite windows builds don't build GHDL).
+As of
+Jan '24, the ghdl-MINGW32 bit nightly version was working in windows.

+:warning: **Windows Users**: You need to be in Developer Mode for buck2 to be
+able to use symlinks, and should consider setting `LongPathsEnabled` in regedit at
+`HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem` to 1 and rebooting.

+### buck2 run
+Comprehensive buck2 command line guidance is out of the scope of this document
+but if you want to see a list of all available buck2 targets you can do: `buck2 ctargets /...`

+To run a simulation, pick one of the testbench targets and `buck2 run <target>` you may do
+`-- <vunit args>` if you need to pass arguments into VUnit.